 **The following guidelines are pre-surgical requirements set by The Humane Society to ensure a safe and efficient operating environment.
 The Humane Society makes no exception to these guidelines, so please read them carefully.

 - Surgeries are performed Monday – Thursday by appointment only.
-Check-in is between 7:15am-8:00am.
+Check-in is between 7:00am-8:00am.
 A $10 late fee will apply for any individual arriving after 8:15am, with no exceptions.
 No pets will be accepted after 8:30am.

 - All pets must be in good health.

 - All pets must either have written proof of rabies and distemper vaccinations administered by a veterinarian or be scheduled to receive them on the day of surgery.

 - All dogs must be on a leash.

 - Domestic cats must be free of all collars and/or harnesses and must come in separate clean, hard plastic carriers with working gated fronts.
 Soft carriers, cardboard boxes, etc. are not acceptable.
 They place our staff and your pet at risk.

 - Feral cats must be in humane traps with only one cat per trap, and you must also bring separate clean, hard plastic carriers for them.
-Feral cats do not require appointments and may be brought in between 7:15 am-8:00 am, Monday-Wednesday.
+Feral cats do not require appointments and may be brought in between 7:00 am-8:00 am, Monday-Wednesday.
 Feral cats may be required to stay overnight at the discretion of the veterinarian on staff.
 We work feral cats into our normal surgical schedule and there is no guarantee we are able to accept ferals for surgery.
 Please bring only 1-2 feral cats per day.

 - Your pet should receive NO FOOD, WATER or INGEST ANY SUBSTANCE* after midnight the night before surgery.

 *Including but not limited to: grass, bark, pine cones, bones, rocks,candy and/or food wrappers, rainwater, etc.